-Meanwhile, inspiring people like Stephen Hawking or Nik Vujicic teach us that human mind knows no physical limitations.
+Meanwhile, inspiring people like Stephen Hawking or Nik Vujicic teach us that the human mind knows no physical limitations.
 Seeing them and listening to their stories make me believe in my answer even more.
-Today, when somebody asks me what is the most important thing in life, I swiftly respond: mental health.
+Today, when somebody asks me what is the most important thing in life, I swiftly respond with mental health.

 The world is full of both good and bad.
 It’s unpredictable, often unjust.
 I’ve known people who’ve treated their bodies as temples for their entire lives but ended up sick all the same.
 Conversely, I’ve known passionate hedonists and intemperate enjoyers of life who’ve died laughing, and of old age.

 So I’ve realized an important thing – be gentle to your body, and the odds will be in your favor.
 But, let it breathe!
 The human body is a mystery that keeps unraveling, and there’s little that’s powerful enough to break it.
 Your mind needs continual nurturing though, so do everything to keep it healthy and sane.

 With good health, everything is possible.
 See your body as a golden goose, treat it well and the repayment will be limitless.